nicocardiel/megaradrp-cookbook/_sources/crmasks.rst.txt

 3. **Run the MEGARA DRP to generate the reduced scientific result**: Once the file ``crmasks.fits`` is placed in the `data/` subdirectory, the MEGARA DRP can be run again to generate the reduced scientific result, using for that purpose the corresponding YAML file.
-During this step, the user must one of the available strategies for combining exposures and removing cosmic rays.
-   Instead of using the default ``median`` combination, specify one of the following methods in the requirements section:
-   ``mediancr``, ``meancrt`` or ``meancr``.
+During this step, the user must chose one of the available strategies for combining exposures and removing cosmic rays.
+Instead of using the default ``median`` combination, one must specify one of the following methods in the requirements section: ``mediancr``, ``meancrt`` or ``meancr``.

 .. note::